subfuzion/appmesh-blog/colorapp/README.md

 We'll use a script to deploy a [AWS CloudFormation] stack that will create a VPC for our application.

 The VPC will be created for the region specified by the `AWS_DEFAULT_REGION` environment variable.
 It will be configured for two availability zones (AZs); each AZ will be configured with a public and a private subnet.
-App Mesh is currently available in nineteen [AWS regions]:
+You can choose to from one of the nineteen [Currently available AWS regions for App Mesh]:

 The deployment will include an [Internet Gateway] and a pair of [NAT Gateways] (one in each AZ) with default routes for them in the private subnets.